Cost for Mold Removal or Mold Remediation

 Mold removal is essential when the infestation is widespread or has penetrated building materials.
 That is the topic covered in this cost estimate – the remediation of a significant amount of black mold in an attic, basement or crawlspace, wall cavities or the home’s HVAC ductwork.

 Major mold growth can present great health concerns and should be treated quickly.
 It’s typically caused by an obvious event such as a roof or foundation leak, plumbing or sewer leak or flooded home.
 The long-term lack of proper ventilation combined with high humidity in an attic or basement will also promote mold growth.
+Believe me, nothing can slow a kitchen or bathroom remodel than finding mold behind the drywall as you tear things out.

 Of course, such causes must be repaired before mold removal takes place.
 Those repair costs are not covered in this mold remediation estimate.